scala/scala-lang/blog/_posts/2017-05-31-first-dotty-milestone-release.md

 ### Scastie

-[Scastie](https://scastie.scala-lang.org/), the online Scala playground, supports Dotty.
-To try it out:
+[Scastie], the online Scala playground, supports Dotty.
-1. Click on `Build Settings` in the menu on the left
-2. Under `Target`, click on `Dotty`
-3. That's it!
+You can try it out there without installing anything.

 # What’s in the 0.1.2-RC1 technology preview?
 This technology preview demonstrates new language features planned for Scala 3: